 And despite the lack of a single and dynamic leader/owner, the Packers are among the most professionally operated franchises in the league.
 Their renovation of Lambeau Field made it one of the league's most desired (and profitable) stadiums.
 There is a clear division of labor between president/CEO Mark Murphy, Thompson and McCarthy.
 All teams have warts, but under their current structure, the Packers have fewer than most.

 The Chicago Bears' McCaskey family was the only other NFC North ownership group to receive votes.
 I did not vote for them, and they finished tied for No. 13.

 I don't think the McCaskeys have been bad owners as much as they have been underwhelming.
-Team president Ted Phillips has steadied the ship since taking over day-to-day operations, but I would point toward last year's desecration in Forbes magazine for evidence of how much room the franchise has to grow.
+Team president Ted Phillips has steadied the ship since taking over day-to-day operations, but I would point you to last year's desecration in Forbes magazine for evidence of how much room the franchise has to grow.